Latin epsilon

-In the Berber Latin alphabet currently used in Algerian Berber school books, and before that proposed by the French institute INALCO, it represents a voiced pharyngeal fricative [ʕ].
+In the Berber Latin alphabet used in Algerian Berber school books, and before that proposed by the French institute INALCO, it represents a voiced pharyngeal fricative [ʕ].
 Some authors use ƹayin ƹ instead; both letters are similar in shape with the Arabic ʿayn ع.

+Use in phonetic alphabets

 The International Phonetic Alphabet (IPA) uses various forms of the Latin epsilon: